TheOddler/aplai/report/report.md

 Since each hint will give rise to exactly one rectangle, we simply iterated over the given hints, and create a single rectangle for each.
 Then it simply came down to defining the constraints which are all quite straightforward.

+The grid is simply assumed to start at coordinate 1,1 and end in Width,Height.
+Other than the constraints on the rectangles there is no real representation of the grid.

 For the alternative view we represented the rectangles as 4 coordinates: Top, Left, Bottom, Right.
 The constraints then had to be rewritten, but were conceptually the same.
 The biggest difference was that, for this alternative view, constraints required less arithmetic.